Editor’s Note: Changes made on December 7, 2017

-It’s important you prepare a list of the people and moments you want captured, and if you intend to have group photos.
-Then create an easy to reference breakdown of each shot or group that you want included.
+It’s important you prepare a list of the people and moments you want to be captured, and if you intend to have group photos.
+Then create an easy to reference breakdown of each shot or group that you want to have included.
 Another important list to create is one of all the people who you’ll want to give photographs and albums to as gifts.

 Part of this planning will involve discussing when to show up, how they should dress and what you are expecting of them.
 Do they provide you with any material which helps you better understand what you can expect?
 Do they provide you with tools to help you plan?